 Wake up in the perfect Canada vacation spot, Victoria, the capital city of British Columbia.
 A small town with a fascinating history, friendly locals (ranked as one of the top 15 most friendly cities in the world), fresh seafood, and a lively night scene.
 Once the sun rises set out to see Victoria on foot.
 Start by visiting the beautiful Parliament building, where construction began in 1893.
 Walk along the wharf where you can see seaplanes take off, Canadian water taxis glide by, and marine life in the water below.
 Make your way to Chinatown, the oldest in Canada, where you can walk the narrowest street in Canada – Fan Tan Alley.
 Pop into any of the local shops on either side as you shimmy your way through this skinny street.

 Once midday arrives, head back to the wharf for lunch at the outdoor restaurant, Red Fish Blue Fish.
-Worth the wait in line, Red Fish Blue Fish is an outdoor restaurant known for their fish and chips.
+Worth the wait in line, Red Fish Blue Fish is an outdoor restaurant known for its fish and chips.
 Hang out along the harbor, maybe visiting the Flying Otter Grill for outdoor drinks after lunch.
 Or if you’re interested in learning more about the history of Victoria book a ticket for a Discover the Past walking tour.

 Once night falls, Victoria comes alive.
 The Parliament building lights up, the bars become lively, and the restaurants get crowded.
 Start your night with a drink at the famed Empress Hotel and order one of their famous purple gin drinks.
-End with dinner at Olo or Il Terrazzo and a night cap at Little Jumbo.
+End with dinner at Olo or Il Terrazzo and a nightcap at Little Jumbo.

 Eight days later and your Canadian vacation has come to an end.
 Depart Wednesday in time to get back home and to the hospital for your shift on Thursday.